Who Wants to Be a Millionaire: Canadian Edition

-Who Wants to Be a Millionaire: Canadian Edition is a Canadian game show based on the British format of Who Wants to Be a Millionaire? and taped on the set of ABC of the American version of that show.
+Who Wants to Be a Millionaire: Canadian Edition is a Canadian game show based on the British format of Who Wants to Be a Millionaire? and taped on the set of the American version of that show in New York City, which aired on ABC.
 A Canadian audience was flown to New York City so the contestants could "ask the audience" for help on the Canadian-themed questions.
 Following the airing of the two specials, CTV did announce that additional episodes of the Canadian Edition would be produced, but they never came to fruition.
 The series was hosted by Pamela Wallin.

 The Canadian version aired on CTV on September 13 and 14, 2000.